 To help with this process, the BPS Geodatabase provides a REST API that can be used with an automated code to help data managers retrieve data directly from the backend

-To learn more about this and other technical benefits of using the BPS Geodatabase, please contact check out our recent paper on the subject for Rio Oil and Gas 2020: API FIST BUT UX JUST AFTER.
+To learn more about this and other technical benefits of using the BPS Geodatabase, please check out our paper on the subject for Rio Oil and Gas 2020: API FIST BUT UX JUST AFTER.